Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Setup

 \subsubsection{Implementation Details}

 All components are configured using parameters consistent with established best practices to ensure a fair comparison. \textbf{\fts}: For the BM25 scoring function (refer to Equation (\ref{equ:bm25})), we use the standard default parameters of $k_1=1.2$ and $b=0.75$.
 We use the standard tokenizer \cite{tokenizer-standard} for English datasets and the IK tokenizer \cite{tokenizer-ik} for Chinese. \textbf{\svs}: The Block-Max Pruning algorithm is configured with a block size of 8, in line with recommended settings for the method. \textbf{\dvs}: Our HNSW index is constructed with a maximum neighbor size (\texttt{M}) of 16 and a candidate neighbor size (\texttt{efconstruction}) of 200, which are common settings in practice \cite{LiZAH20,HVS}.
 The LVQ enhancement is applied as detailed in its original work \cite{AguerrebereBHTW23}. \textbf{\ts}: The EMVB algorithm is configured with 8192 centroids and 32 subspaces for its Product Quantization (PQ) stage, conforming to typical configurations for this technique \cite{AndreKS15,PQ,ZhanM0GZM21}. \textbf{Re-ranking}: For RRF, the smoothing parameter $\kappa$ is set to 60, a widely-used value \cite{ChenZLBN22,CormackCB09}.
 For WS, the weight of each path is set to its nDCG@10 score from its single-path evaluation on the respective dataset.
-Unless otherwise specified, RRF is the default re-ranking strategy in all hybrid search evaluations.
+TRF re-ranks the candidate pool by computing the MaxSim score (Equation (\ref{equ: maxSim})) between the query's tokens and each document's pre-computed token tensors.
+For all hybrid methods, the candidate list size per path ($k_0$) is 10 by default, a value chosen based on initial analysis to balance effectiveness and efficiency (see Section~\ref{subsec: exp rq3}).
+Unless otherwise specified, RRF is the default re-ranking strategy.